 President Barack Obama hailed the seventh straight month of private job creation in July as a good sign for the economy, but notes the progress "needs to come faster."

-The latest overall job loss numbers showed a loss of 263,000 jobs in September and the unemployment rate rose to 9.8%, the fewest losses since August last year but highest unemployment rate since mid-1983.
-The August and July numbers were revised as well.
+The latest overall job loss numbers showed a loss of 131,000 jobs in July and an unemployment rate remaining at 9.5%.
 Here is a breakdown of where the job losses were as well as which sectors were adding jobs.

 Markets are bracing for a not-so-good July jobs report, which should show a continued sluggish recovery in private sector payrolls.

 The American consumer is a major theme Thursday, as chain stores report their monthly sales.

 Local and state governments, as well as some companies, are trimming salaries in cost-saving measures that are often described as a last-ditch effort to avoid layoffs., reports the New York Times.